-The Administrative Team will coordinate with OPC, and directly engage the DCTF in a phased approach to meet the aforementioned legislatively mandated deliverables.
-Following the last meetings in 2014 and 2016, reports will be drafted by the Administrative Team.
-Drafts of these reports are expected to be distributed to DCTF Members for review and comment in late December 2014and December 2016.
-Final reports will be written and forwarded to regulators and the legislature by January 15, 2015 and January 15, 2017.
+The Facilitation Administrative Team will coordinate with OPC, and directly engage the DCTF in a phased approach to meet the aforementioned legislatively mandated deliverables.
+Following the last meeting, a reportmeetings in 2014 and 2016, reports will be drafted by the Facilitation Administrative Team.
+Drafts of these reports are expected to be distributed to DCTF Members for review and comment in late December 2009.
+A final report 2014 and December 2016.
+Final reports will be written and forwarded to regulators and the legislature by January 15, 2010 and January 15, 2017.
 This timeline is subject to change.